AsafDavidov/FantasyFinance/README.md

 # Fantasy Finance

-A React application using ruby on rails backend to create a web application that mimics a fantasy sports functionality.
+A React application using a Ruby on Rails backend to create a web application that mimics a fantasy sports functionality expect that users purchase and sell stock holdings.
 Currently only the stocks within the S&P 500 are available.

-Things you may want to cover:
+##Setup instructions

-* Ruby version
+###Frontend

-* System dependencies
+* Change directory into the frontend folder

-* Configuration
+* run npm install && npm start in the terminal

-* Database creation
+* frontend server should be ready

-* Database initialization
+### Backend

-* How to run the test suite
+* Change directory into the api folder

-* Services (job queues, cache servers, search engines, etc.)
+* to setup the database run "rails db:create && rails db:migrate"

-* Deployment instructions
+* lastly to start the server run "rails s -p 4000" as the frontend point to the server at port 4000

-* ...
+## Enjoy!